Devnet - Local network

 1. Ensure that your system meets the minimum requirements.

-2. Complete the appropriate steps to build the Lotus executables from source based on your operating system:
+3. Complete the appropriate steps to install software dependencies, build the regular Lotus executables from source based on your operating system:

-Now that you’ve completed the prerequisites, set up a Lotus node.
+Now that you’ve completed the prerequisites, set up a Lotus node for devnet.

 Filecoin local networks use slightly different binaries than those used in the Filecoin mainnet.
 This section describes how to set up the Lotus environment and build the binaries.